-Date February 2019
+Date February 2021

 Approximate net recovery on cost

-Gordon Brothers typically considers branded cosmetics inventory from industry leaders such as Estée Lauder, Lancôme, and Clinique within its appraisal net recovery analysis.
-It is important to note, however, that in a going-out-of-business (GOB) event, select vendors may elect to re-purchase their inventory from the retailer at 70 to 100 percent of cost to protect their products from being heavily discounted, which could potentially result in the erosion of brand perception in the marketplace.
+Gordon Brothers typically considers branded cosmetics inventory from industry leaders such as Estée Lauder, Lancôme and Clinique within its appraisal net recovery analysis.
+It is important to note, in a going-out-of-business (GOB) event, select vendors may elect to re-purchase their inventory from the retailer at 70% to 100% of cost to protect their products from being heavily discounted, which could potentially result in the erosion of brand perception in the marketplace.
 In some cases, branded cosmetics have been retained and sold in liquidation sales at discount-protected rates.

 For the purposes of an appraisal analysis, Gordon Brothers typically assumes all cosmetics would be included in a GOB sale; so gross and net recovery rates include the proceeds and related expenses to liquidate the total inventory.
 It is important for lenders to partner with appraisers to understand the implications of situations in which a retailer, agent or liquidator may negotiate an agreement whereby the vendors re-purchase inventory or limit discounting levels on premium products and to understand what the net outcome of such an agreement may yield.